Building a Data Science team at DogBuddy

-I am currently exploring how machine learning techniques can help to better understand latent spaces that underlie observed topologies of real networks.
-In particular, I am interesting in bringing together model free approaches from machine learning with theoretical models of networks embedded in metric spaces.
+Machine learning techniques can help to better understand latent spaces that underlie observed topologies of real networks.
+In particular, I have been working on bringing together model free approaches from machine learning with theoretical models of networks embedded in metric spaces.

 Evolution and competition of online social networks

 Online social networks have grown rapidly in the last decade.
 We have revealed the main mechanisms responsible for the evolution of their topology [PRX 4, 031046], explain why and when several online social networks can coexist while competing for the attention of users (digital ecology) [Sci.
 Rep. 5, 10268], and how an international network like Facebook can win or loose against local networks [Sci.
 Rep. 6, 25116].

 Current research questions include how networks with different intrinsic fitnesses compete, how a later launched but better network can win, and what initial marketing initiatives can achieve.

 Heterogeneous clustered networks can be embedded into underlying hyperbolic metric spaces that comprise a popularity (degree) and similarity dimension.
 We have generalized this framework to multiplex networks, which consist of several networking layers in which the same nodes are present (but the layer topologies can differ).
 We have found that real multiplex networks exhibit significant geometric correlations, and these correlations allow for trans-layer link prediction, can facilitate community detection, and if they are strong (but not too strong) they improve navigation [Nat.
 Phys.
 12, 1076–1081].
 Whereas it is well known that degree correlations increase the robustness of multiplexes against random failures (percolation), we have shown that correlations in the similarity dimension improve their robustness against targeted attacks, where one removes nodes ordered by their degree [PRL 118, 218301].
 See also this infographic.